Stephanie-Ash/jewellery-art/DEPLOYMENT.md

     ```
     SECRET_KEY = os.environ.get('SECRET_KEY')
     ```
-* When ready to deploy, save required model objects to JSON fixtures files:
+* When ready to deploy, save the required model objects to JSON fixtures files:
     ```
     python3 manage.py dumpdata app_name > filename.json
     ```
-* Migrate the models to the database first ensuring that the 'DATABASE_URL' variable in the env file is uncommented for the migrations:
+* Migrate the models to the database after first ensuring that the 'DATABASE_URL' variable in the env file is uncommented for the migrations:
     ```
     python3 manage.py migrate
     ```